Loading...

 MCP tool search

 When you have many MCP tools configured, tool definitions can consume a significant portion of your context window.
-MCP tool search solves this by dynamically loading tools on-demand instead of preloading all of them.
+Tool search solves this by withholding tool definitions from context and loading only the ones Claude needs for each turn.

 Authentication